afserg/concurrent-editor/README.md

 ## Operational transformation

- This tool utilizes Operational Transformations.
-Each client has their own copy of the document.
+ This tool uses Operational Transformations.
+Each client has its own copy of the document.
 Clients operate on their local copies in a lock-free, non blocking manner, and the changes are then propagated to the server.
 When the server receives the changes from a client, it transforms them by\
  changes made by other clients.
 Then it responds with the transformed changes made by other clients.
 The transformations ensures that document consistency are maintained by all sites.
- More information on Operational Transformation can be found at https://en.wikipedia.org/wiki/Operational_trnsformation.
+ More information on Operational Transformation can be found at https://en.wikipedia.org/wiki/Operational_transformation.

 ## Supported operations